wajihalam/lis3dh_pedometer_nrf52/README.md

      wrist movement to calculate the step count.
 Two flags are used to remove false step detection.
 For example: if a person is in the same position but he moves his hand.

+# Porting to other accelerometer
+This code can be ported to other accelerometer as well.
+You will need to modify lis3dh_acc_driver.c and lis3dh_acc_driver.h file according to the datasheet of the selected microcontroller.

 # Using it in Segger Embedded Studio
 You will need to put this directory inside nrf5 sdk in the following location: \nRF5_SDK_17.0.2_d674dde\examples\myproject\lis3dh_nrf52

 # References
 http://www.analog.com/en/analog-dialogue/articles/pedometer-design-3-axis-digital-acceler.html